 To protect the system from faults a ground fault indicator (GFI) is used.
 The GFI interrupts the system if any faults occur on it.
 The GFI will shut down the snowmobile in the case of a fault by interrupting the auxiliary power system, which opens the contactor in the motor controller.
 The GFI will interrupt the system if the high voltage comes into contact with the chassis of the snowmobile.
 In the 2009 design only the main power system was interrupted by the GFI.
-For the 2010 design the auxiliary power system is interrupted to improve the safety and reliability of the snowmobile, by allowing the motor controller a proper shutdown.
+For the 2010-2011 design the auxiliary power system is interrupted to improve the safety and reliability of the snowmobile, by allowing the motor controller a proper shutdown.

 Eliminating the need for gasoline offsets some of the cost for the batteries when compared to an internal combustion engine.
 Gasoline, however, is still significantly cheaper.
-Over a 2000 cycle lifetime the battery system has the capability of providing approximately 13.58 MWh of energy.
-From the projected costs of electrical energy in 2010 a price for charging the batteries can be assumed to be 11.47 cents/kWh [7].
-This adds an additional cost of 1,558 dollars.
-Including the cost of the batteries, motor, and parts needed for the electric snowmobile, the estimated Manufacturer's Suggested Retail Price (MSRP) was found to be 20,518 dollars.
-The MSRP plus estimated costs for electricity put the emissions-free snowmobile at \$22,076.
+Over a 2000 cycle lifetime the battery system has the capability of providing approximately Page 6 of 15

+13.58 MWh of energy.
+Using the U.S average rate for electricity of 9.83 cents/kWh [7], this adds an additional cost of 1,335 dollars.
+Including the cost of the batteries, motor, and parts needed for the electric snowmobile, the estimated Manufacturer's Suggested Retail Price (MSRP) is 19,972 dollars.
+The MSRP plus estimated costs for electricity put the emissions-free snowmobile at \$21,308.
 The overall efficiency of the system is approximately 90% when losses from the motor controller and motor are taken into consideration.
 Taking into account this efficiency, the overall energy supplied by the electrical system is approximately 12.2 MWh.

 A gallon of gasoline typically has approximately 33.2kWh [9].
 Gasoline internal combustion engines can have efficiencies of up to approximately 30%, therefore effectively producing 9.96 kWh/gal.
 To supply the same amount of energy as the electrical system 1,225 gallons of gasoline are needed.
-The projected cost for gasoline in 2010 is \$2.95 per gallon [7].
-The overall cost of gasoline to supply this energy is \$3,650; adding the MSRP of \$10,299 for the snowmobile on the manufacturer's website [11] gives an expected cost of \$13,949.
+The current cost of gasoline in 2011 is \$3.189 per gallon [7].
+The overall cost of gasoline to supply this energy is \$3,907; adding the MSRP of \$6,199 for the snowmobile on the manufacturer's website [11] gives an expected cost of \$10,106.

-Comparing the price of the two snowmobiles, the IC vehicle is \$8,127 more than the electric.
+Comparing the price of the two snowmobiles, the IC vehicle is \$11,202 less than the electric.
 This was not surprising for new technology.
-Since the electric snowmobile is not a common vehicle so certain parts, such as the motor controller, are going to cost more money since they could not be bought in bulk.
-Also, batteries have been greatly improving through the years, and we feel that, although the right batteries for price and energy were chosen this year, as time goes on there will be cheaper and more effective ways to produce the energy needed.
-The increase in price guarantees that test results will be more accurate and spending the extra money now, ensures a cleaner environment for the future.
+The electric snowmobile is not a common vehicle, so certain parts, such as the motor controller, are going to cost more money since they cannot be bought in bulk.
+Also, batteries have been greatly improving through the years, and although the right batteries for price and energy were chosen this year, as time goes on there will be cheaper and more effective ways to store the energy needed.
+The increase in price guarantees that test results will be more accurate, and spending the extra money now ensures a cleaner environment for the future.